 - 1 TB 5400 rpm 2.5” SATA Hard Drive

 - Intel HD Graphics

 - 15.6 Inch Full HD (1366 x 768 Resolution) / FHD (1920 x 1080 Resolution)

 The Dell Inspiron 15 3000 is touted by the manufacturer as “your daily must-have.”
 It has everything you need for an everyday laptop, but it powerful specs make it ideal for photo and video editors looking for a budget laptop under 500 that’s comfortable to work with and lightweight enough to carry around.

 Dell is known for models that exceed expectations with features expected in more high-end laptops found in their affordable laptops.
 This everyday laptop offers high resolution, considering that most laptops within this price range usually have a 1600 x 900 resolution display.
 It has a large 15-inch screen and comes with CinemaColor and CinemaSound software, perfect for video editors looking to see vibrant color and studio-quality sound.

-The Inspiron 15 3000’s rounded edges make it comfortable to work on for hours, while its lightweight design and 5-hour battery makes it easily portable for editors on the go.
-Overall, it’s a pretty good choice for budget laptops under $500 as it has the large vibrant display, the hardware to handle heavy video editing projects, and the portability and ease of using the laptop.
+The Inspiron 15 3000’s rounded edges make it comfortable to work on for hours, while its lightweight design and 5-hour battery make it easily portable for editors on the go.
+Overall, it’s a pretty good choice for budget laptops under $500 as it has a large vibrant display, the hardware to handle heavy video editing projects, and the portability and ease of using the laptop.

 Acer Aspire 5